 The sensitivity of a load cell measures how its output signal changes as the load cell excitation voltage varies when subject to a load at rated capacity.
 Systems that have low sensitivity ranges or are of lower quality will not be able to detect small changes that occur when a load cell experiences a force from a minimal weight.

 Typical unamplified analog load cells have a sensitivity rating in units of mV/V. This load cell sensitivity rating is specified on a load cell data sheet often in the 1 mV/V – 3 mV/V range.
-Most quality load cells will come with a factory calibration sheet which specifies the actual sensitivity rating for that individual load cell.
+Most quality load cells will come with a factory load cell calibration sheet which specifies the actual sensitivity rating for that individual load cell.
 This load cell sensitivity value can be used to convert the load cell’s output to scientific units of weight or force.
 (See our FAQ below on this topic; also our article What is the Lowest Weight a Load Cell Can Measure provides additional guidance.)

 What is excitation voltage?